matrix-org/synapse/UPGRADE.rst

 SMS
 ---

-Following upgrade, the only way to maintain the ability to register via a phone number will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers.
+Following upgrade, the only way to maintain the ability to register with a phone number will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers.